 PCBs (Printed Circuit Boards) play a crucial role in the world of electronics.
 These flat boards are essential components that provide mechanical support and electrical connections to various electronic devices.
 They serve as the foundation upon which electronic components are mounted, allowing them to communicate and interact with each other effectively.
+However, the prices of them are various.
+Why the prices vary so much in the market?
+This article delves into the factors that contribute to the wide range of PCB prices in the market, shedding light on the dynamics behind this phenomenon.
+We will cover the following topics in this blog:

 PCB manufacturing relies on various raw materials, including substrates, copper foils, and chemicals.
 Fluctuations in the prices of these materials significantly impact PCB costs.
 Supply and demand dynamics, global market conditions, and competition among suppliers all influence the raw material costs.
 Additionally, variations in material quality and performance can also affect prices.